Outpatient Treatment for Adults

 Educational and therapy group settings engage peers and give emotional support, covering topics such as denial management, relapse prevention, alcohol and other drug education, anger management, stress reduction, self-destructive behaviors, coping skills, improved communication and relationship issues.
 Family members are encouraged to participate in treatment whenever possible.
 Bilingual/bicultural Spanish services available.

-Random Urinalysis Testing is provided for youth and adults to screen for alcohol use, as well as use of other substances.
-Services are confidential, with a written test result available within 2-5 days of the test.
+Random Urinalysis Testing can be provided for youth and adults to screen for alcohol use, as well as use of other substances, and Services are confidential.
+Testing is based on a client’s treatment needs and are monitored by an assigned counselor.
+Written test results are available within 2-5 days of the test.

 Outpatient Services for Youth (707) 544-3295